Brianne Wolf

 Coordinator, Global Learning & Engagement Strategies, College of Agricultural Sciences and Natural Resources & Agricultural Research Division

 Brianne works to connect, collaborate and communicate in the sphere of the Institute's global engagement.
-She works closely with Liana and her respective team to support efforts in global research, extension and capacity building, while also leading the effort to help students go global through their coursework, on-campus experiences, and virtual and physical exchange.
-She supervises the global-focused student interns and volunteers (currently the CASNR Ambassadors) in addition to collaborating with the broader IANR and university community to develop global initiatives.
+She works closely with Liana and the ARD team to support efforts in global research, extension and capacity building, while also leading the effort to help CASNR students go global through their coursework, on-campus experiences, and virtual and physical exchange.
+Additionally, she collaborates with the broader IANR/university community and external partners to develop and advance global initiatives.

-Brianne holds two degrees from the University of Nebraska-Lincoln, a Bachelor of Journalism degree in public relations and advertising, and an M.S. in natural resource sciences with a focus on human dimensions and global One Health.
-She speaks Spanish.
+Brianne holds two degrees from the University of Nebraska-Lincoln, a Bachelor of Journalism degree in public relations and advertising, and a Master of Science in natural resource sciences with a focus on human dimensions and global One Health.
+She speaks Spanish and is working on French and Arabic.

 Contact Brianne about:

-- Interest in or work related to the Sustainable Development Goals (as a student, staff or faculty)
+• Interest in or work related to the Sustainable Development Goals (as a student, staff or faculty), joining the SDG Scholars Program or earning related badges

 Sylvana Airan